ingydotnet/io-all-pm/README.md

 is sensitive to the types, position and context of the arguments, and an IO::All object can be one of many types.

-The most important overload to grok is stringification.
+The most important overload to become familiar with is stringification.
 IO::All objects stringify to their file or directory name.
 Here we print the contents of the current directory:

     perl -MIO::All -le 'print for io(".")->all'